 Good customer service

-Credit card companies tend to have much better customer service when things go wrong or someone steals your card.
-The stand out for me has always been American Express, I’ve never waited more the three seconds to speak to someone and they are always ready to help with absolutely anything.
+Credit card companies tend to have much better customer service when things go wrong.
 This is especially important when travelling abroad, in case your card is stolen or lost or you just had some problems you didn’t anticipate.
 You won’t get that from using a debit card.

 The best credit cards for Americans to use when visiting the UK